Events

 console.log('Message', message);

-Clients can listen for an event only one time with actor.once(name, callback)
+Clients can listen for an event only one time with actor.once(name, callback).
+For example:

 client.tschat_root.ts